gaperton/Type-R/docsource/10_Events.md

     view.stopListening(); // Unsubscribe from all events

-    view.stopListening(model); // Unsubscribe from all events from the model
+    view.stopListening(record); // Unsubscribe from all events from the record

 All Type-R classes execute `this.stopListening()` from their `dispose()` method.